Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Boltzmann Limit and its Uniqueness

-which allows us to have a valid delta distributed $\{n_i\}_l$ state even for non-integer $f_i$-values.
-This ensemble is significantly different to the ensemble recovered from the Poisson distribution in Eq. (\ref{eqn: Poisson ni}), though their means remain identical.

-A unique Boltzmann limit was found for the diffusive sampling lattice gas both by Chopard and Droz~\cite[sec.
+Given the general discussion above, it may seem surprising that a unique Boltzmann limit was found for the diffusive sampling lattice gas both by Chopard and Droz~\cite[sec.
 5.7]{chopardcellular} and by Seekins and Wagner~\cite{seekins2022integer}.
+This case is subtly simpler, because collisions can be written as one-particle collisions with an imagined substrate, making correlations irrelevant in the derivation of the collision operator.
+Since all particles equally contribute to collisions, independent of their current velocity state, the form of the one-particle distribution is likewise irrelevant.
 Both groups found that the diffusive sampling lattice gas recovered the BGK lattice Boltzmann collision operator in their Boltzmann limit, given by,

-This lattice Boltzmann collision operator sets the particle distribution $\{f_i\}_l$ to some local equilibrium distribution $\{f_i^{0}\}_l$, at a rate given by the relaxation time, given by the inverse of our single-timestep particle collision fraction $\omega$.
+This lattice Boltzmann collision operator sets the particle distribution $\{f_i\}_l$ to some local equilibrium distribution $\{f_i^{0}\}_l$, at a rate given by the relaxation time, given by the inverse of $\omega_{LB}$, which is analogous to the particle collision fraction $\omega$ in a lattice gas.
 In the Boltzmann limit of the diffusive sampling lattice gas, $f_i^0$ is the polynomial lattice Boltzmann equilibrium distribution.

+The full analytical derivation of the collision operator in the hydrodynamic case is an interesting problem.
+While we looked at this problem, and some progress appears to be possible, it is outside the scope of the current paper.
+Instead we will numerically evaluate the effect of different one particle distribution functions corresponding to the same set of expectation values $f_i$ on the collision operator, and we will see that this choice can indeed affect the collision operator.
+We also show that more significant effects are possible if the factorization assumption of Eq. (\ref{eqn:factor}) is dropped.
+This is important to make sense of some of our simulations shown below that resulted in a significant deviation from the BGK collision operator.

 Blommel and Wagner showed that the BGK collision operator using the entropic local equilibrium distribution given by Eq. (\ref{eqn: Entropic Local Value}) is a good approximation in most cases~\cite{blommel2018integer}.
-In order to test this for our sampling algorithm, we can compare the average collision operators for different distributions by looking at the difference in the average pre- and post-collision $\pi$-values that result from applying the collision operator to those initial distributions.
+To test this for our sampling algorithm, we can compare the average collision operators for different ensembles by looking at the difference in the average pre- and post-collision $\pi$ values that result from applying the collision operator to those initial distributions.